moonstar3700/School-project-Web-3/README.md

 - **PostgreSQL:** Database system used for storing application data.
 - **Apache Tomcat:** Web server and servlet container for deploying the application.
 - **IntelliJ IDEA:** Recommended IDE for creating and running the project.
+- **Selenium:** For automating tests to ensure the application's functionality.

 ## Setup Instructions